 Antivirus-only software programs -- once the standard of the industry -- are becoming less common as threats emerge from multiple sources including computer files, USB drives, email attachments and websites.
 Antivirus software makers have responded by beefing up their "antivirus" software with extra features and defenses.
 In addition to fighting malware, the best antivirus programs now protect you from spyware, phishing, identity theft, threats delivered over USB and more.

-It should be noted that for PC users, Microsoft Security Essentials comes with the tech giant's operating system and provides basic antivirus security.
-If you buy a separate antivirus program, you may need to disable Microsoft's tool before installing it to prevent performance issues.
+It should be noted that for PC users, Windows Defender (or Microsoft Security Essentials for Windows 7 and earlier) comes with the tech giant's operating system.
+It provides basic antivirus security but testing reveals that protection levels are far below that of the best paid antivirus software.
+Even many free antivirus programs outperform Microsoft antivirus software by a substantial margin -- and we cover the best free antivirus software elsewhere in this report.
+Also, be aware that if you install a separate antivirus program, you may need to disable Microsoft's tool first to prevent performance issues.

 Elsewhere in this Report:

 Best Reviewed Antivirus Software: Keep your computer safe from evil-doers with a top-notch antivirus program.
 The best programs for PC's and Mac's are named, including some effective options that are absolutely free.

 Free Antivirus Software: There might not be such a thing as a free lunch, but some free antivirus programs perform nearly as well as the best paid products.
 These are some top choices.

 Best Mac Antivirus Software: Yes, Macs need antivirus protection, too.
 These are top choices.
 Better still, all are free.
 We touch on security software for mobile devices as well.

 Buying Guide: Not sure where to start to find the best antivirus software.
 Our editors fill in the blanks to help you make the right choice for your needs and your budget.